finopsfoundation/framework/_capabilities/analysis-showback.md

 * _describe the industry the organization belongs to_
 * _describe the complexity of the organization (global, enterprise, etc…)_
 * _include the FinOps personas involved and any other organizational roles_

+## FinOps Platforms & Service Providers
+_Reference of cloud cost management platforms, tooling and service providers related to this Capability coming soon._

+## FinOps Training
+_Reference of courses and training partners related to this Capability coming soon._

+## Get Involved

+_Get involved and contribute to the community by sharing your real world experiences related to this Capability in the form of a story or providing a playbook for how you have implemented best practices in your organization.
+Your real world experiences can be provided in the context of:_

+>* _one or more cloud providers_
+* _the types of cloud services used (compute, storage, database, etc...)_
+* _describe a combination of  tooling, platform or vendor, and processes including KPIs_
+* _the industry the organization belongs to_
+* _the complexity of the organization (global enterprise, start-up, etc…)_
+* _the [FinOps personas](https://www.finops.org/framework/personas/) involved / organizational roles_

+_Join the conversation about this Capability in Slack <!-- [insert name and link to Slack channel here] -->.
+You can submit stories, how-tos and suggest improvements [using one of the options for contributing here](https://www.finops.org/introduction/getting-started/)._

+---